perttusaarela/sp_ssa/README.md

 # Stationary subspace analysis for spatial data

-This repositry can be used to reproduce the simulations for the paper: (to be added)
+This repositry can be used to reproduce the simulations for the paper: STATIONARY SUBSPACE ANALYSIS FOR SPATIAL DATA

 Note that the C-code is taken from the CRAN R-package JADE under the GPL license.
 The original package can be found at: https://cran.r-project.org/package=JADE

 ## Initialization

 Note that the python code uses interfaced C-code which needs to be compiled separately.
 Before running any code, one should call ```make``` in the c_src directory.
+For Linux users, simply run ```./init.sh``` to make the C-files, initialize data directories, and pull the Kola moss and map data.
+Otherwise, use ```get_kola_data.R```.

 ## Reproducing simulation results